singhaniasnigdha/Interactive-Lab-Hub/Lab 2/README.md

 ## Part F. Short video of the barebones PiClock

 The video of the PiClock that uses the rotary encoder can be seen below:

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1614566984/video_to_markdown/images/google-drive--1GTcadkFiFY9N9W-uxGgojbXpPkQuTO_T-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://drive.google.com/file/d/1GTcadkFiFY9N9W-uxGgojbXpPkQuTO_T "")

 ## Part G. Planning further interactions/features for the PiClock

+We want to make the PiClock representative of an individual's everyday life.
+We want the user to be in control of their time.
+They perform activities at regular intervals.
+Some activities we brainstormed include:
+* Sleeping
+* Cooking
+* Playing a sport
+* Working

+We explored the use cases of different sensors we had, and matched them to these activities.
+We decided with the following:
+* Make a costume for a bed.
+Use a blanket to cover the proximity sensor to raise a signal when the person is sleeping.
+When the person wakes up, it's morning and the time moves forward.
+* We plan to use the accelerometer or the capacitive touch sensor to raise a signal when the user moves his/her pan.
+* We want to make a sport for the user with the joystick.
+We decided to build a costume for the joystick and the user can use it to direct a soccer goal.

 ## Part 2